 Start Strong with CUNY Start

-CUNY Start is an intensive and affordable semester long program for incoming BMCC students who need developmental skills courses.
-In the CUNY Start Program, you will take Math and/or Reading/Writing as needed and hold your financial aid for credit courses.
-CUNY Start gives you an opportunity to work on several levels and areas of developmental needs all in one semester.
-You will also work closely with an academic advisor in a weekly College Success Seminar and one-on-one throughout the semester.
+CUNY Start is an intensive and affordable semester long program for incoming BMCC students to build their English and Math academic skills.
+In the CUNY Start Program, you will take Math and/or English as needed and hold your financial aid for credit courses.
+You will also work closely with an academic advisor in a weekly College Success Seminar and one-on-one throughout the semester so that you are successful in your first semester and beyond!

 This is a highly supportive program with two opportunities to pass the course in one semester.
 The ultimate goal of the program is to reduce or eliminate your developmental skills requirement and help you be successful in your credit-bearing courses.
 Find out what alumni have to say about us, success rates and how we support students here.

-- Need for Reading, Writing and/or Math development as determined by the CUNY proficiency index and CUNY Start milestone
+- Need for English and/or Math development as determined by the CUNY proficiency index and CUNY Start milestone

 - First time freshmen or have previously taken 15 credits or fewer